 2. Best for Large Projects: Fluid Film Undercoating

 If you require a large volume of high-quality undercoating, we recommend this product from Fluid Film.
 The company says its undercoating was created for industrial applications, primarily on large ships and offshore oil rigs, where corrosion is a massive problem.
-That explains the fact that you can buy this product in a huge, five-gallon pail.
+No wonder you can buy this product in a huge, five-gallon pail.

-Despite the size of the container, you are meant to spray this product onto your vehicle.
-Because it is quite thick, it’s recommended that you apply this undercoating in warm weather, when the product is in its most fluid state.
+Despite the size of the container, you are meant to spray, not brush, this product onto your vehicle.
+Because it is quite thick, it’s recommended that you apply this undercoating in warm weather when the product is in its most fluid state.
 One buyer said they had the best success using Fluid Film’s professional-grade spray gun.
 And while this product’s price may be off-putting, consider that this pail costs about what you’ll pay a professional to apply undercoating to your vehicle—and you’ll get multiple applications out of this amount of the product.
 Fluid Film says its formulation is non-toxic.

 3. 3M Professional Grade Rubberized Undercoating